komalkshirsagargit/aws-scalable-web-app-infrastructure/README.md

 The infrastructure was designed using core AWS networking, compute, database, monitoring, and notification services to ensure availability, scalability, and operational visibility.

+## My Role

+I designed and deployed a scalable web application infrastructure on AWS as a cloud engineering project.

+The project focused on:

+- Designing a secure VPC architecture
+- Creating public and private subnets
+- Configuring Internet and NAT Gateways
+- Deploying scalable compute resources using Launch Templates and Auto Scaling Groups
+- Configuring an Application Load Balancer
+- Setting up an Amazon RDS database
+- Monitoring infrastructure using CloudWatch
+- Creating SNS notifications for operational alerts

+This project helped me gain hands-on experience with AWS networking, compute, monitoring, database, and high-availability concepts.
 ## AWS Services Used

 - Amazon VPC